xebialabs/AWSWebinar/modules/xebialabs/devops-as-code/README.md

 This workshop will teach you:

-* How to start up the XebiaLabs DevOps Platform (XL Deploy and XL Release) and Jenkins locally with docker.
+* How to start up the XebiaLabs DevOps Platform (XL Deploy and XL Release) and Jenkins locally with Docker.
 * How to install the XL CLI(alpha).
 * How to provision AWS EC2 Container Service (ECS) with Fargate using the XL Deploy
 * How to deploy an application on AWS EC2 Container Service (ECS) with Fargate using XL Deploy